1944 United States presidential election in New York

-Any advantage Dewey might have otherwise had by virtue of being the incumbent governor was nullified by New York being Roosevelt's home state as well.
-A former governor himself, the immensely popular Roosevelt won the election in New York by a solid five-point margin.
-Dewey campaigned hard against much of President Roosevelt's New Deal, claiming that it suffocated job growth in the country, while Roosevelt's campaign focused on maintaining the New Deal and putting an end to the war with Japan and Germany as quickly as possible.
-Governor Dewey's stance on the New Deal put him and his campaign in sharp contradiction with the majority of voters across the country, including states such as New York, which had suffered through years of over 15% unemployment during the Great Depression, and who largely attributed the economic recovery to Roosevelt's leadership, and heightened federal regulation and spending.
+Any advantage Dewey had as the incumbent governor was nullified by New York being Roosevelt's home state as well.
+A former governor himself, the immensely popular Roosevelt won New York by a solid five-point margin.
+Dewey campaigned against much of Roosevelt's New Deal, claiming that it suffocated job growth in the country, while Roosevelt's campaign focused on maintaining the New Deal and putting an end to World War II as quickly as possible.
+Dewey's stance on the New Deal put him and his campaign in sharp contradiction with the majority of voters across the country, including states such as New York, which had suffered through years of over 15% unemployment during the Great Depression, and who largely attributed the economic recovery to Roosevelt's leadership and heightened federal regulation and spending.

 The 1944 presidential election was the last time until 2016 in which both major party candidates declared New York as their home state.
 Along with his first run for governor in 1938, the 1944 presidential election marked the only time that Dewey lost a statewide vote in New York.
-The 1944 presidential election was the only time that Dewey lost a statewide vote in New York during his time as governor, as Dewey would carry New York State in 1948 against Roosevelt's successor Harry S. Truman.
+The 1944 presidential election was also the only time that Dewey lost a statewide vote in New York during his time as governor, as Dewey would carry the state in 1948 against Roosevelt's successor Truman.
 Subsequent to 1944, Dewey would be reelected as governor in 1946 and 1950 before not seeking reelection in 1954.
-New York was one of six states that became more Democratic compared to 1940, alongside Michigan, Minnesota, Illinois, North Dakota, and Rhode Island.
+New York was one of six states that shifted left from 1940, alongside Illinois, Michigan, Minnesota, North Dakota, and Rhode Island.